 Weathering refers to the breakdown of rocks at or near the surface “in situ” (in their original place) by agents such as temperature changes, water and ice.
 There are three main types of weathering.
 They are mechanical, chemical and biotic weathering.
 Let us look at each in turn.

 This refers to the physical breakdown of rock without a change in the mineral composition of the rock.
 Mechanical weathering results in rocks being broken down into smaller pieces without any chemical changes taking place within the rock.
 Some mechanical weathering processes include:

-2. Pressure Release: This occurs when the overlying the material is removed by erosion, exposing the underlying rock.
+Pressure Release: This occurs when the overlying the material is removed by erosion, exposing the underlying rock.
 The release of pressure causes the rock to expand.
 This expansion causes fractures to form parallel to the rock surface.
 This causes the rock to develop several layers which are similar to the layers of an onion.
 Over time, these sheets of rock will break away from the rock mass.
+This is called exfoliation.

 Chemical weathering refers to the breakdown of rocks due to chemical changes in the minerals which they are made up of.
 Forms of chemical weathering include:

 Hydrolysis: This is the result of chemical reactions between water and minerals in the rock.
 These reactions change the chemical composition of the minerals.
 For instance the process of hydrolysis changes feldspar, olivine and pyroxene into clay minerals.